HashMyFiles v1.55 - Calculate MD5/SHA1/CRC32 hashes of your files

 Download HashMyFiles

-Download HashMyFiles - Unicode Version
+Download HashMyFiles - Non-Unicode Version (For Windows 98)

 HashMyFiles is also available in other languages.
 In order to change the language of HashMyFiles, download the appropriate language zip file, extract the 'hashmyfiles_lng.ini', and put it in the same folder that you Installed HashMyFiles utility.